katasec/gofnapp/readme.md

 	mux.HandleFunc(route, helloHandler)
 ```

-# Host.json
+# host.json

-The host.json file tells the Azure Function runtime how to kick off the app:
+The host.json file in the root tells the Azure Function runtime how to kick off the app:

 ```
   "customHandler": {